 #2: Stoneware has an amazing heat retention

 Stoneware retains heat and distributes it evenly.
-Your dish cooked in a stoneware will be evenly cooked and ready at the same time.
-If the outide of your dish is cooked, then so is the center.
+Choosing to cook in a stoneware, will ensure your food is evenly cooked and ready at the same time.
+If the outside of your dish is cooked, then so is the center.

 Not just that, but stoneware’s superior heat retention makes it perfect for transferring something right from the over to serving the meal.
 Stoneware is great for keeping your food warm during meals.
 Great for second helpings!